 If you want to open a house to the exterior, there are many door options, but one of the hottest for high-end homes is a lift and slide patio door.

 In general, large patio doors are hot, as we reported three years ago.
 The main driver for this is the continued interest in indoor/outdoor living, as homebuyers and owners want to make their increasingly elaborate outdoor spaces an extension of the home’s interior.
-Large patio doors are riding this wave.
+Large patio doors, such as multi slide patio doors, are riding this wave.

 Because of the way they function, the patio doors offer a variety of benefits that architects, custom builders, and homeowners embrace.

 “With panels that rise off the track and move with ease, these doors are an upgrade from your traditional sliding glass doors,” says the website of Solar Innovations, a Pine Grove, Pa.-based manufacturer of windows and door systems.
 “The door handle is the home of our lift slide technology; the gaskets in the door are lifted when you turn the handle, which then lifts the panels and allows them to smoothly travel across the track.
 Once the panels are in place, you turn the handle once more, and the door locks into place.”

 Solar Innovations says its standard lift/slide units consist of two-, three-, and four-panel units, with a maximum panel size and weight of 440 pounds and 50 square feet.
 “Despite the size, these doors can still be opened with one hand and closed with just the push of a finger,” the company says.

 Quantum Windows says one of the primary benefits of lift/slide doors—aside from the ease of operation—is the nice tight seal the track system and hardware help create.
 “With the best seals available on the market, you won’t have to worry about water or harsh winter drafts entering your home or business,” the company writes.
 “In addition, the aluminum profile of the lift slide system allows these doors to provide superior thermal performance.”